José Salvador Alvarenga: Life after rescue

 After 11 days in a hospital, Alvarenga was deemed healthy enough to return to El Salvador.
 However, he was diagnosed with anemia, had trouble sleeping and developed a fear of water.
-In 2015, he gave a series of interviews about his ordeal to the journalist Jonathan Franklin, who published his story as the book 438 Days: An Extraordinary True Story of Survival at Sea.
+In 2015, he gave a series of interviews about his ordeal to journalist Jonathan Franklin, who later told Alvarenga's story in the book 438 Days: An Extraordinary True Story of Survival at Sea.

-Shortly after the release of Alvarenga's book, the family of Ezequiel Córdoba sued Alvarenga for $1,000,000, accusing him of cannibalizing their relative in order to survive, despite their pact that Córdoba would not be eaten after death.
+Shortly after the release of 438 Days, the family of Córdoba sued Alvarenga for $1,000,000, accusing him of cannibalizing their relative in order to survive, despite Alvarenga sharing that he promised Córdoba he would not eat him.
 Alvarenga's lawyer has denied this accusation.
+There was no evidence to those claims.